SteelCompendium/data-md-dse/Bestiary/Griffon.md

   distance: 3 cube within 8 (while flying and grappling a creature or object)
   target: All enemies
   t1: 2 damage; A1 push 2
+  t2: 3 damage; A2 push 3
   t3: '4 damage; A3 push 4 and [[Prone|prone]] '
   effects:
   - name: Effect
-    effect: The griffon flies up to half their speed towards the ground and then sends the creature or object they’ve grappled hurtling towards the affected area.
+    effect: The griffon flies up to half their speed towards the ground and then sends the creature or object they've grappled hurtling towards the affected area.
 - name: Wing Buffet
   type: Maneuver
   roll: MGT RR